 CBT has a good evidence base and outcomes from CBT research are continually informing treatment programmes and the training of clinicians.
 This means that therapists will use the most up to date knowledge and skills to inform the therapy plan they make with you.

 A session of CBT is usually about an hour long, and the number of sessions you will receive is entirely dependent on an agreement between you and your therapist; a medium term therapy is around 20 sessions, but for those who would benefit more, this may take place for up to 2 years.
 CBT principles can be used with individuals, with small or large groups, or with family members or carers.

-Once we receive your referral, a therapist from Plymouth Options will talk to you to assess if CBT is appropriate for you.
+Once we receive your referral, a therapist from the anxiety & depression service (Plymouth Options) will talk to you to assess if CBT is appropriate for you.
 Working with you, we will help develop your treatment plan and arrange access to CBT.